-Every three years, the Central Ohio Hospital Council conducts an analysis of the combined community benefit provide by the Franklin County hospital systems.
-A new community benefit report will be issued in the first quarter of 2019.
+The Central Ohio Hospital Council periodically conducts an analysis of the combined community benefit provided by the Franklin County hospital systems.
+The 2019 community benefit report, “Building a Healthier Community Together,” shows:

 Franklin County’s not-for-profit hospitals provided $647.7 million in total community benefit in 2017.
 These community benefit activities include:

 - Caring for individuals without insurance or those served by the Medicaid program, which reimburses hospitals far below the cost of providing care.
 In 2017, hospital uncompensated care totaled $447.6 million, up from $438.1 million in 2013, when the state expanded Medicaid to cover more uninsured individuals.

 - Educating the next generation of health professionals and conducting research into new healthcare innovations.
 In 2017, spending in these areas totaled $247.2 million, an increase of 16% over 2013.

 - Investing in community health improvement activities and providing health services that would otherwise not be available.
 In 2017, spending in these areas totaled $29.5 million, an increase of 42% over 2013.